-- Saved Backup and Restore settings can be used from both Configure and Command WorkStation. - In the case of upgrading your Fiery Server to a new system software version, you can restore the backup file created from the previous version.
-However, all new settings not available in the previous system software are set to system default. - Backup and Restore settings can be restored to another Fiery Server of the exact same model and version, but in this case, settings such as Server Name, IP address and Network settings are reset to system defaults.
-This prevents problems with both Fiery Servers co-existing on the same network.
+- Saved Backup and Restore settings can be used from both Configure and Command WorkStation. - In the case of upgrading your Fiery server to a new system software version, you can restore the backup file created from the previous version.
+However, all new settings not available in the previous system software are set to system default. - Backup and Restore settings can be restored to another Fiery server of the same model and version, but settings such as Server Name, IP address and Network settings are not restored; the existing settings remain untouched.
+This prevents problems with both Fiery servers co-existing on the same network.

-Back up or restore Fiery Server settings
+Back up or restore Fiery server settings

-You can back up or restore Fiery Server settings from Configure or from Command WorkStation.
+You can back up or restore Fiery server settings from Configure or from Command WorkStation.

-Note: The Restore Fiery Settings and Restore Default Fiery Settings option are not available for every Fiery Server.
+Note: The Restore Fiery Settings and Restore Default Fiery Settings option are not available for every Fiery server.

-Back up Fiery Server settings from Configure
+Back up Fiery server settings from Configure

-From Configure, you can choose which Fiery Server settings you want to back up.
+From Configure, you can choose which Fiery server settings you want to back up.

-1 From Configure, choose Fiery Server > Backup.

-2 Follow the on-screen instructions to back up your settings.
+- 1 From Configure, choose Fiery Server > Backup. - 2 Follow the on-screen instructions to back up your settings.

-Back up Fiery Server settings from Command WorkStation
+Back up Fiery server settings from Command WorkStation

-From Command WorkStation, you can choose which Fiery Server settings you want to back up.
+From Command WorkStation, you can choose which Fiery server settings you want to back up.

-- 1 Connect to the desired Fiery Server and do one of the following:
+- 1 Connect to the desired Fiery server and do one of the following:

 - Click Device Center > General > Tools > Backup & Restore.

 - Select Server > Backup & Restore.

 - 2 Click Backup.

 - 3 Select the items you want to back up.

 - 4 In the dialog box that appears, select a location to save the file and specify a name for the backup file.

-- 5 (Optional) Select Add date to file name.
+- (Optional) Select Add date to file name.

 - 6 Click Next, and then click Finish.

-Restore Fiery Server settings from Configure
+Restore Fiery server settings from Configure

-If you previously backed up Fiery Server settings, you can restore them from Configure.
+If you previously backed up Fiery server settings, you can restore them from Configure.